- George Washington University Law School, J.D.

 Richard Langan is known for his extensive experience in domestic and cross-border corporate transactions, including public and privately negotiated mergers and acquisitions, joint ventures and strategic alliances, capital markets transactions, leveraged buyouts and other private equity transactions, corporate restructurings and corporate governance, including engagement with activist investors.
 He previously served as Nixon Peabody’s managing partner and CEO.

 My focus is on advising companies and private equity firms in transforming their businesses and portfolios.
 Recently, I have led legal teams handling innovative transactions for leading players in the technology, media and telecom, transportation and infrastructure, consumer products including wine and spirits, energy and cleantech, and health care and life sciences industries.

 Mergers and Acquisitions, including Private Equity

 I regularly represent Fortune 500 companies, private equity firms, global banking and financial institutions and multinational corporations.
-Most recently, I worked on a highly successful transaction with an industry leader in media on an acquisition that solidified the company’s position as one of the largest owners of major network affiliates, nearly doubling their television operations nationally.
+Most recently, I worked on a highly successful transaction with a leading media company on an acquisition that solidified the company’s position as one of the largest owners of network affiliates, nearly doubling their television operations nationally.
 An M&A transaction I handled for an investment management company was recognized by The Daily Deal as the Deal of the Year in connection with its sale to a hedge fund.

 I represent clients on capital market transactions in the domestic and international securities markets, including public offerings and private distributions of equity and high grade and high yield debt securities, Rule 144A and Regulation S distributions, exchange offers, consent solicitations and financial restructurings.
 These financings often provide innovative capital expansion solutions.